Each of the following conditions may cause bumps to develop on the gums:

 Dental cyst

-A dental cyst is a fluid filled sac of tissue in the gum that can develop when the soft tissues or pulp within a tooth die.
-Cysts usually form around the roots of dead teeth or in areas where teeth have not developed properly.
 Dental cysts and dental abscesses are not the same thing.
 A dental abscess is a pocket of pus that develops near the root of a tooth due to bacterial infection.
-Symptoms of a dental cyst include:- swelling of the gum around the tooth

 - a feeling of pressure around the tooth